wordswords/eac3-transcode-script/README.md

 # eac3-transcode-script

-Detect media files containing E-AC-3 audio and add Windows 11 / Plex compatible audio tracks - in AAC - and Logitech Z906 DTS 5.1 surround sound system compatiable tracks - in 5.1 AC-3 - while preserving the original E-AC-3 stream.
+Detect media files containing E-AC-3 audio and add 1) Windows 11 / Plex
+compatible audio tracks - in AAC - and 2_ Logitech Z906 DTS 5.1 surround
+sound system compatible tracks - in 5.1 AC-3 - while preserving the
+original E-AC-3 stream.
 For each E-AC-3 stream the script adds:

 - an **AAC** track, and